incubrain/astrotribe/SPEC-DOC.md

 Booleans - ALWAYS prefix with 'is' dist dir will ALWAYS be inside of the project root NOT repo root

+## SPEED
+- When creating files always use terminal cmds
+- When writing files allways use terminal cmds to insert the data, write many files together for speed.

 ## Function Choice Heirarchy
 1. Use VueUse func if available
 2. Use @ib/core func next